 The main character's name is officially spelled in CamelCase.
 Which, yes, requires extra formatting to display properly on this wiki, but it's important to be correct.

-JoJo's Circus features examples of
+JoJo's Circus provides examples of these tropes:

 - An Aesop: In each episode, and at the end, JoJo is pulled in the "Spotlight Moment" and asked to say what she learned.